Among the many characters in Chinese folklore, few have become household names as recognized as Fu Lu Shou (福禄寿).

 Otherwise, having them in common areas like the living room or dining area is also suggested.

-For example, having the trinity of star gods overlooking the dining table can help enhance the harmony and good fortune within the family unit.
+For example, having figurines of the trinity of star gods overlooking the dining table can help enhance the harmony and good fortune within the family unit.

 When placed in the office, they are most powerful when situated behind the chair against the wall.
 This is so that you have their support when doing your work.